A Web-based Course in Grammar Formalisms and Parsing

 Background

-It is an unfortunate problem of the ILIAS edition that it is only available on a password-protected eLearning server of the Seminar für Sprachwissenschaft at the University of Tübingen.
+It is an unfortunate problem of the ILIAS edition that it was only available on a password-protected e-learning server of the Seminar für Sprachwissenschaft at the University of Tübingen.
 To give a wider audience direct and easy access to the textbook, Katja Ovchinnikova and I took the text and functionality of the ILIAS edition and converted the original electronic textbook into an equivalent PDF edition.
 The PDF edition of A Web-based Course in Grammar Formalisms and Parsing comprises the complete text of the electronic textbook as well as all links to the various on-line resources belonging to the course material.
 As a special feature, the PDF edition has a new on-line glossary which is linked at the end of each subsection.

 Enjoy!